Hyperfinite equivalence relation: Definitions

-Intuitively, this means that there is a sequence finite equivalence relations on X, each finer then its predecessors, approximating E arbitrarily well.
+Intuitively, this means that there is a sequence finite equivalence relations on X, each finer than its predecessors, approximating E arbitrarily well.

 Discussion

 A major area of research in descriptive set theory is the classification of Borel equivalence relations, and in particular those which are countable.
 Among these, finite equivalence relations are considered to be the simplest (for instance, they admit Borel transversals).
 Therefore, it is natural to ask whether certain equivalence relations, which are not necessarily finite, can be approximated by finite equivalence relations.
 This turns out to be a notion which is both rich enough to encapsulate many natural equivalence relations appearing in mathematics, yet restrictive enough to allow deep theorems to develop.

 It is also worthwhile to note that any countable equivalence relation E can be written down as an increasing union of finite equivalence relations.
 This can be done, for instance, by taking a partition of every class into classes of size two, then joining two classes in the new equivalence relation which are within the same E-class to form a partition with classes of size four, and so forth.
 The key observation is that this process requires the axiom of choice in general, and therefore it is not clear that this process generates Borel approximations.
 Indeed, there are countable Borel equivalence relations that are not hyperfinite, and so in particular the process described above will fail to generate Borel equivalence relations approximating the larger equivalence relation.